All 'Bout 'EBE:

 Software: N4PY Pegasus Plus rig control software; SKCCLogger; N1MM Logger Plus

 Keyer/Keys: Hamcrafters/K1EL WinKeyer USB SMT; Microsoft Ergonomic Keyboard; Vibroplex Vibrokeyer Deluxe converted to a Sideswiper/Cootie Key; Brown Brothers CTL-B Double Key

 For all of his SKCC activity when using the CCC, Chip uses either the Vibroplex Sideswiper/Cootie key or the Brown Brothers Straight Key.

-Below is a view of the CCC computer's screen in SKCC mode.
+Below is the CCC computer's screen in SKCC mode.

-Below is what the CCC computer's screen looks like in general (non-SKCC) casual contesting mode.
+Next is the CCC computer's screen in general (non-SKCC) casual Contesting mode.

 The windows to the left of and beneath N4PY Pegasus Plus are N1MM Logger Plus.

 In addition to the Excel logging window, the window to the left of N4PY Pegasus Plus is the Reverse Beacon Network with Firefox web browser; the window to the right of N4PY Pegasus Plus is N1MM Grayline.
 Weather Watcher Plus is also running.

 The photo below shows the Ten-Tec Model 302 Remote Encoder/Keypad for QSY and other Jupiter control functions via N4PY Pegasus Plus.
 The 302's keypad controls Sweep, ATTN, Spot, Band Up, Band Down, Side-tone Level, RIT (VFO A=B for DX Mode), PBT (VFO A/B Split for DX Mode), Filter Tune, AF Gain, RF Gain, Tuning Steps, Return Encoder to VFO-A QSY, VFO A/B, and Numerical Frequency Entry.
 Also shown is the Hamcrafters/K1EL WinKeyer USB used with N1MM Logger Plus; Vibroplex Vibrokeyer Deluxe Sideswiper/Cootie Key; Brown Brothers CTL-B Double Key.